Fluted Cape Walk is a 6.6km, grade 3 hike located in the South Bruny National Park, Tasmania. The hike should take around 2.5 hrs to complete.

 2.5 hour - to Grass Point via Fluted Cape and return.
 (5.4km circuit)

 No facilities at car park or on track.
-Public toilets located in Adventure Bay township area (passed prior to reaching the track start).
+Public toilets in Adventure Bay township area (passed prior to reaching the track start).

 Grass Point: Level 2.
 Easy track suitable for family groups.